Yaroslavl Oblast: Early medieval Rus'

 The oblast has belonged to the core of the Russian lands since the early Middle Ages.
-Rostov, the oldest city in the region, was first mentioned in records in 862AD.
+Rostov, the oldest city in the region, was first mentioned in records in 862 A.D.
 It soon became the main political and religious centers of the Northeast Kievan Rus'.
 (The Rostov eparchy established in 991 was one of the earliest in Russia.)
 Many notable Rurikid princes had their fief in Rostov: among them were St. Boris and Yaroslav the Wise, the founder of the city of Yaroslavl.

 In 1054 Rostov and other North-Eastern lands were inherited by Yaroslav's son Vsevolod, who also ruled the southern Principality of Pereyaslavl.
 Remaining in their distant capital, the princes of Pereyaslavl ruled the province through their viceregents.
 In that period the 1071 smerd rebellion was led by still powerful magi of Yarsolavl, during which bishop Leontius of Rostov was murdered.

 In the early 12th century, Rostov got its own prince, Yuri Dolgoruky, the grandson of Vsevolod.
 He moved his capital to Suzdal in 1125, diminishing the influence of Rostov.
 During his reign, Dolgoruky founded many major cities of the Northeast Rus, including Pereslavl, Uglich, and Romanov of the modern-day Yaroslavl Oblast.
 Prince Andrey Bogolyubsky, who succeeded his father Yury as a ruler of the Rostov-Suzdal lands in 1157, was the first Russian ruler to give up his claims for the thrones of Kiev and Pereyaslavl.
 He proclaimed himself a Grand Prince and moved his capital to the city of Vladimir, near Suzdal, marking the beginning of the Vladimir-Suzdal Principality.

 After the death of Andrey's brother Vsevolod the Big Nest in 1212, the Russian North-East suffered a period of feudal fragmentation.
 Rostov, Yaroslavl, Pereslavl and Uglich became principalities in their own right, while their princes still recognized the formal suzerainty of the Grand Princes of Vladimir.